 To hopefully not get to the point of revival, follow these tips when you first get your hydrangeas.

-Trim the stems at an angle, and add a small slit at the bottom to help it suck up more water.
+- Trim the stems at an angle, and add a small slit at the bottom to help them suck up more water.

 Materials You Will Need: